 In the spring of 2006 Erste Bank voluntarily underwent an independent review of its compliance with the Code in the 2005 financial year.
 This evaluation established that Erste Bank complies with all rules of the Code.
-The review summary is available on the Erste Bank's website at www.erstebank.com/investorrelations
+The review summary is available on www.erstebank.com/investorrelations.